xiangnanscu/lua-resty-mvc/README.md

 1. Foreign keys support
 2. Auto create database table from Model if neccessary
 3. Add `using` api in Model, RawQuery and QueryManager.
+4. Add validations to fields so when calling `save` method the model will check the value.